 About the museum

-Nickolay Ivanovich Pirogov (1810-1881), the prominent Russian scientist, surgeon, educator and public figure spent the last years of his life in a charming spot of Vishnya (the Cherry-tree) near Vinnytsya (it is an urban district of the town now).
+Mykola Ivanovych Pyrohov (1810-1881), the prominent scientist, surgeon, educator and public personality spent the last years of his life in a charming spot of Vishnya (the Cherry-tree) near Vinnytsia (it is an urban district of the town now).

 In 1866 he built a house, a pharmacy and a small hospital, where he rendered medical assistance to inhabitants.

-The museum comprises a house, a pharmacy, and the family vault, where lies Pirogov's embalmed body.
+The museum comprises a house, a pharmacy, and the family vault, where the embalmed body of Pyrohov lies.

 A splendid park covers an area of 16 hectares of the estate.
-There are many trees planted by Pirogov himself there.
+There are many trees planted by Pyrohov himself there.

 The museum's exposition occupies 10 halls of the main building, the Gallery and six rooms of a private pharmacy.
 There are some 16500 exhibits in the museum.